ohhsodead/arisen-studio/.github/README.md

 Download and run the latest version of the Windows installer, "ArisenStudio.Installer.Windows.exe" from the [releases](https://github.com/ohhsodead/arisen-studio/releases/latest) page.

-## Support this
+## Support Us

 If you find this project helpful and would like to support its development, please consider making a *small donation*.
 Your support is greatly appreciated!
-Funds are mainly to cover the high server costs
+Funds are mainly to cover the high server costs.

 <a href="https://www.paypal.com/donate/?business=8KX4YQ46ZNNDJ"><img title="Donate" src="https://img.shields.io/badge/Donate-PayPal?style=for-the-badge&logo=paypal&labelColor=orange&color=orange" alt="donate" /></a>